xis2007/WhichPay/README.md

     * Dependency Injection

   * Core Functions
-    * Firebase Authentication
-    * Game syncronization
+    * Access User fine location with GPS or Network, using Service and BroadcastReceiver
     * Interfaces and Callbacks
-    * Capturing images of a view
+    * Runtime Permissions for location services
+    * Google Maps

   * User Interface
     * Activity